Cooking Gorgeous

 • 1 tablespoon vanilla bean paste or extract

-• ground cinnamon or chopped nuts (to garnish)
+• ground cinnamon or chopped nuts (to serve)

 Instructions

-• Add the sugar, cream, and vanilla to the milk and then cook it for another 35 to 45 minutes, until the rice is really soft and the pudding has thickened.
+• Add the sugar, cream, and vanilla.
+Continue cooking over low heat for 35 to 45 minutes, stirring regularly, until the rice is completely soft and the pudding has thickened.

 Notes